Neural Architecture Search by Estimation of Network Structure Distributions: Abstract

 \section{Abstract}

 The influence of deep learning is continuously expanding across different domains, and its new applications are ubiquitous.
 The question of neural network design thus increases in importance, as traditional empirical approaches are reaching their limits.
 Manual design of network architectures from scratch relies heavily on trial and error, while using existing pretrained models can introduce redundancies or vulnerabilities.
 Automated neural architecture design is able to overcome these problems, but the most successful algorithms operate on significantly constrained design spaces, assuming the target network to consist of identical repeating blocks.
-We propose a probabilistic representation of a neural network structure under the assumption of independence between layer types.
-A matrix of probabilities is equivalent to the population of models, but simpler to interpret and analyze.
+While such approach allows for faster search, it does so at the cost of expressivity.
+We instead propose an alternative probabilistic representation of a whole neural network structure under the assumption of independence between layer types.
+Our matrix of probabilities is equivalent to the population of models, but allows for discovery of structural irregularities, while being simple to interpret and analyze.
 We construct an architecture search algorithm, inspired by the estimation of distribution algorithms, to take advantage of this representation.
-The probability matrix is tuned towards generating high-performance models by repeatedly sampling the architectures and evaluating the corresponding networks.
-Our algorithm is shown to discover models which are superior to handcrafted architectures and competitive with those produced by existing architecture search methods, both in accuracy and computational costs, while being conceptually simple and highly extensible.
+The probability matrix is tuned towards generating high-performance models by repeatedly sampling the architectures and evaluating the corresponding networks, while gradually increasing the model depth.
+Our algorithm is shown to discover non-regular models which cannot be expressed via blocks, but are competitive both in accuracy and computational cost, while not utilizing complex dataflows or advanced training techniques, as well as remaining conceptually simple and highly extensible.